How to Care for Your Septic System?

 Baking soda and vinegar make a powerful, all-natural cleaning solution that may also be used to clear out septic tanks if the two are combined.
 After you have connected a half cup of vinegar, a quarter cup of baking soda, and two tablespoons each of baking soda and lemon juice, you should next flush the system.

-Crushing decaying tomatoes is another recommended practice since it encourages the growth of bacteria that is helpful to the environment.
-To speed up cleaning your tank, take three to four rotten tomatoes and put them through the garbage disposal once every four months.
+Crushing decaying tomatoes is another recommended practice since it encourages the growth of bacteria that are helpful to the environment.
+An expedient method for tank maintenance involves processing three to four decomposed tomatoes through the garbage disposal every four months.
 This will help break down the trash and make it easier to remove.
 You may get rid of your food scraps and other waste, even if you do not have a garbage disposal, by flushing them down the toilet with the rest of your waste.